/terms/json-ld · 4 min read · foundational

 Footnotes

-2. Google Search Central: structured-data general guidelines and JSON-LD recommendation. developers.google.com/search/docs/appearance/structured-data.
+2. Google Search Central: structured-data general guidelines and JSON-LD recommendation. developers.google.com/search/docs/appearance/structured-data/intro-structured-data.

 Mentioned in· auto-generated from other terms' related lists